katmeister/katmeister/README.md

 # Kat Fukui #BlackLivesMatter
 Hi, I'm Kat (she/her)—a senior product designer at GitHub working on [Sponsors](https://github.com/sponsors) to support open source sustainability.
 Previously worked on the Community & Safety team to help communities grow welcoming and productive spaces.
-I'm a huge nerd/geek, Splatoon 2 + ACNH player, and aspiring aerialist. 💕
+I live in Oakland, CA and am an East Bay native. 🙌 I'm a huge nerd/geek, Splatoon 2 + ACNH player, and aspiring aerialist. 💕

 ## My values
 🌟 Expression as authentic self<br>